zmake/zmake.github.io/README.md

 ## What does it not do?

 zmake does not manage compiler options.
 Instead generated vcxprojs import zmake_base.props and either zmake_exe.props, zmake_lib.props, or zmake_dll.props.
 Generated Makefiles include zmake_top.mk and zmake_base.mk.
-Users choose their platform specific compiler options.
+Users define their platform specific compiler options in these files.

 Currently it does not support Xcode (because of the pbxproj file format).
 If you have documentation on this format, I can add support.